Alejandro Cantero

-Alejandro "Álex" Cantero Sánchez (born 8 June 2000) is a Spanish professional footballer who plays as a winger for Levante.
+Alejandro "Álex" Cantero Sánchez (born 8 June 2000) is a Spanish professional footballer who plays as a winger for Ekstraklasa club Jagiellonia Białystok.

 Club career

+Levante

 A youth product of CD Brunete and Real Madrid CF, Cantero joined the youth academy of Levante UD in 2016.
 He signed a professional contract with Levante on 19 February 2019, for four years.

 Cantero began his senior career as a stalwart with Levante's reserve side in Segunda División B. He made his senior debut with Levante in a 2–0 La Liga loss to Celta de Vigo on 30 April 2021.

 On 24 June 2021, Cantero was promoted to the main squad for the 2021–22 campaign.
+He was mainly a substitute during the season, as the club suffered relegation.

+Cantero scored his first professional goal on 27 August 2022, netting the opener in a 2–0 Segunda División home win over CD Tenerife.
+On 1 September, his contract was extended until 2025.

+Tenerife

+On 21 July 2024, Cantero signed a two-year deal with Tenerife in the second division.

+Jagiellonia Białystok

+On 9 July 2025, Cantero moved to Polish club Jagiellonia Białystok on a free transfer, signing a two-year deal with an option for another year.

 International career

 Cantero represented the Spain under-19 national team in 2019 for a pair of friendlies.